cbeck88/lua-primer/README.md

-- Provides a thin framework for you to assemble a C++ api with various custom features, such that the state will at all times be *persistable* using the `lua-eris` library.
+- Provides a thin framework for you to assemble a C++ api with various custom features, such that the state and ancillary data will at all times be *persistable* using the **lua-eris** library.
 This framework doesn't seek to get between you and the VM -- you still have all the low-level access you care for, but it makes it trivial to do powerful things like save and restore the VM, or make duplicates of a VM state.
 (TODO: Example)

+- Primer is written in modern C++11 code, with substantial documentation and unit tests.

+- Primer is tested against **lua 5.3**, but should also work with lua 5.2. lua 5.1 is not supported.
+We should in general be able to support lua version that eris supports.

 Documentation
 =============